 The black-red-gold flag was once a symbol of the battle for democracy, freedom, international peace and national unity.
 It was raised for the first time at the imposing Hambach Castle on the German Wine Route.
 In May 1832, around 30,000 people climbed the castle hill for the "Hambach Festival", calling for freedom and popular sovereignty and flying the black-red-gold flag from the highest pinnacle of the tower.
 This event laid the foundations for the establishment of German democracy.
 A permanent exhibition in Hambach Castle provides answers to questions on this topic with fascinating media and activity stations for all ages.
 The original flag is also on display here.

 The birth of a successful idea: the world's first youth hostel

 One of Germany's most beautiful hilltop castles, Altena Castle occupies a picturesque location high above the town of Altena in North Rhine-Westphalia.
 The castle is renowned as the birthplace of an idea that travelled all over the world.
 This became the site of the world's first permanent youth hostel in 1914.
 Around twenty years later, the hostel moved to the lower castle courtyard, where modern-day travellers can still find budget accommodation today.
 Visitors can view the original rooms of the first youth hostel, including the kitchen, during a ride on an "adventure lift" rising vertically through the rock for 60 metres and providing insights into 900 years of castle history at six stations.

-Cecilienhof Palace: a symbol for the end of the Second World War
+Cecilienhof Country House: a symbol for the end of the Second World War

 Inventors of the postal service: Thurn und Taxis family